troychaplin/block-accessibility-checks/docs/external-block-example.md

 }

 /**
- * Initialize accessibility checks integration
+ * Register accessibility checks for testimonial block
- *
- * This function is called when Block Accessibility Checks is ready *
+ * Only metadata - all validation logic is in JavaScript *
  * @param object $registry The Block Accessibility Checks registry instance */